Crazy Taxi: Reception

 The PSP ports of Crazy Taxi: Fare Wars have had a somewhat better reception than other ports.
 Reviews have complimented the game on the multiplayer additions and the ability to add a custom soundtrack – which led IGN to comment that "including this should be a no-brainer, but many PSP titles don't" – but have noted some graphical glitches, the long loading times, and the lack of the original soundtracks for the games.
 The reviews of the controls of the game have mixed, with some praising the scheme on the PSP, while others have stated that the controls feel stiff and inconsistent.
-GameSpotsreview noted that the gameplay in Crazy Taxi does not hold up well compared to more recent racing games across various platforms.
+GameSpots review noted that the gameplay in Crazy Taxi does not hold up well compared to more recent racing games across various platforms.

 A Crazy Taxi segment is featured in the "Sega Carnival" track in Sonic Riders, including a hidden shortcut allowing racers to receive a ride from taxi driver Axel; a Crazy Taxi extreme gear can be unlocked as well.
 There is also a minigame based on Crazy Taxi in the EyeToy game, Sega Superstars, in which players move around and shout to call one of the taxi drivers.
 B.D.
 Joe, who has appeared in most games in the series, appears as a playable character in the cross-series racing game, Sonic & Sega All-Stars Racing.
 Sumo Digital's Steve "S0L" Lycett had to get approval from SEGA AM3 to use B.D.
 Joe in the game.
 He also appeared in the sequel, Sonic & All-Stars Racing Transformed.
+Axel was later added to Sonic Racing: CrossWorlds as a playable character via a free update.